-- 28 April 1945: The 387th Air Service Group moved back from Freeman Field, Indiana, to Godman Field, Kentucky, where it had been stationed before 7 March.
-(387th Air Service Group history for the period February-April 1945). - 28 April 1945: Back in Alabama, a severe storm damaged the roofs of approximately 76 buildings at Tuskegee Army Air Field.
+28 April 1945: The 387th Air Service Group moved back from Freeman Field, Indiana, to Godman Field, Kentucky, where it had been stationed before 7 March.
+(387th Air Service Group history for the period February-April 1945).

+28 April 1945: Back in Alabama, a severe storm damaged the roofs of approximately 76 buildings at Tuskegee Army Air Field.
 The source does not indicate if the storm was a tornado.
-(History of Tuskegee Army Air Field, 2143rd AAFBU, Mar-Apr 1945, vol. 1, AFHRA call number 289.28-9). - 29 April 1945: 1st Lt.
+The same severe thunderstorm damaged 24 primary flight training aircraft at Moton Field.
+Eleven of them were PT-13s and six were PT-17s.
+Two other primary flight schools in Florida lent PT13s to Moton Field so that the training could continue there.
+(History of Tuskegee Army Air Field, 2143rd AAFBU, Mar-Apr 1945, vol. 1, AFHRA call number 289.28-9; History of 2164th AAFBU at Moton Field, Mar-Apr 1945, call no. 234.821).

+29 April 1945: 1st Lt.
 Hugh J. White of the 99th Fighter Squadron, who had been reported Missing in Action on 21 April, returned, after evading enemy forces in Italy for eight days.
-(Escape, Evasion, and Repatriation Reports, 332d Fighter Group) - 30 April 1945: The 332d Fighter Group flew its 312th mission for the Fifteenth Air Force, providing escort for a reconnaissance aircraft to Bolzano, Italy.
+(Escape, Evasion, and Repatriation Reports, 332d Fighter Group)

+30 April 1945: The 332d Fighter Group flew its 312th mission for the Fifteenth Air Force, providing escort for a reconnaissance aircraft to Bolzano, Italy.
 (332d Fighter Group mission report number 311; one of the earlier reports covered two different missions).
 Since the 332d Fighter Group was assigned to the Fifteenth Air Force, which managed U.S. strategic bombing in the Mediterranean Theater of Operations, the group had flown 179 bomber escort missions, 172 of them to protect heavy bombers such as B-17s or B-24s.
-This is the last 332d Fighter Group mission for the Fifteenth Air Force for which a mission report was found. - April 1945: During that month members of the 332d Fighter Group and its squadrons shot down a total of 17 enemy airplanes. - 1 May 1945: The 332d Fighter Group was scheduled to launch 48 P-51s to escort bombers to Klagenfurt, Austria, and also to escort a reconnaissance mission over San Severo, Italy, but no narrative mission reports for these missions were found.
-The 332d Fighter Group might have flown more than 311 missions for the Fifteenth Air Force, but no reports on other missions were found.
-(XV Fighter Command Field Orders 323a and 325a, both dated 30 Apr 1945, and a message in the Fifteenth Air Force mission folder for 1 May 1945). - 4 May 1945: 1st Lt.
-Herbert V. Clark of the 99th Fighter Squadron, who went Missing in Action on 16 August 1944, returned after having evaded enemy forces in Italy for more than eight months.
-(Escape, Evasion, and Repatriation Reports, 332d Fighter Group) Lt.
-Clark actually returned to his squadron on 7 May.
-(332nd Fighter Group history for May 1945). - c.
-4 May 1945: The 332d Fighter Group moved from Ramitelli Airfield, Italy, to Cattolica, Italy (Maurer, Air Force Combat Units of World War II; 332d Fighter Group lineage and honors history). - 4 May 1945: Troy Municipal Airport in Alabama, which had served as an auxiliary field for Maxwell Field for B-24 training, became an auxiliary field for Tuskegee Army Air Field for B-25 training for black pilots in the twin-engine advanced flying training phase.
+This is the last 332d Fighter Group mission for the Fifteenth Air Force for which a mission report was found.

+April 1945: During that month members of the 332d Fighter Group and its squadrons shot down a total of 17 enemy airplanes.

+1 May 1945: The 332d Fighter Group was scheduled to launch 48 P-51s to escort bombers to Klagenfurt, Austria, and also to escort a reconnaissance mission over San Severo, Italy, but no narrative mission reports for these missions were found.
+The 332d

+Fighter Group might have flown more than 311 missions for the Fifteenth Air Force, but no reports on other missions were found.
+(XV Fighter Command Field Orders 323a and 325a, both dated 30 Apr 1945, and a message in the Fifteenth Air Force mission folder for 1 May 1945).